| | Vol. 19 No. 4

 types of problems or in figuring out ways to "psych out"

+the test.
 "Making the test into a mental game is distracting and

 can be demoralizing," wrote one student.
 Another added,